Select Page

 Aikido: Japanese Martial Arts

-Aikido is born from the rich tradition of Japanese martial arts including judo, jiu Jitsu, karate, iaido (sword) and jodo (staff).
-Elements of all of these are in Aikido.
+Aikido developed in Japan in the early 20th century.
+It evolved from the tradition of samurai arts.
+Elements of judo, jiu Jitsu, karate, iaido (sword) and jodo (staff) are all found in Aikido.

-Aikido is based on the natural movement of the body.
-Through regular training you develop focus, strength, balance, mobility and flexibility helping you to improve your life both physically and spiritually.
+The spirit of Aikido is to move in a way that is beautiful and natural and to act without forcing.
+Through training you develop calm focus, strength, balance, mobility and flexibility helping you to improve your life physically and spiritually.
+Aikido is fun, challenging, beautiful and effective.

 kokoro